acm-rep/2023/content/housing/index.md

 Standard: $399, plus taxes

 To make a reservation, call (831) 426-4330 and mention that you are attending an event at UC Santa Cruz.
 No cut-off date.

+## Hyatt Place

+407 Broadway
+Santa Cruz, CA 95060
+Distance from base of Campus: 3.7 mi

+Room Rate
+Standard One King Bed: $239, plus taxes

+To make a reservation, use the following link: [Online Reservation](https://www.hyatt.com/en-US/group-booking/SJCZS/G-COMA).
+Cut-off Date for discounted room rates: **May 15, 2023**.